MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/policy-compliance/understanding-business-risk.md

 ---
-title: "Fusion: Understanding Business Risk"
+title: "Fusion: How does Business Risk change in the cloud?"
 description: Understanding Business Risk during migration
 author: BrianBlanchard
 ms.date: 10/10/2018
 ---

-# Fusion: Understanding Business Risk
+# Fusion: How does Business Risk change in the cloud?

 An understanding of business risk is one of the most important elements of any cloud transformation.
 Risk drives policy, it influences monitoring and enforcement requirements.
 Risk heavily influences how we manage the digital estate, on-prem or in the cloud.